 QR Codes work well, except when they don’t – but they can!
 Following my New Year’s Resolution to stop doing dumb things (wish me luck), and coming on the heels of multiple successes in which QR codes have helped my clients win new customers, I offer herewith my take on the value of QR codes.

 I love QR Codes and all 2-dimensional (“2D”) codes for two reasons.
 First, they help to combine the best of the physical world with the best of the digital world.
 Second, they make life easier by eliminating the need to memorize, type, or otherwise manually translate a URL in order to render content digitally.
 The highest use of 2D codes is to bridge an excellent real world experience to an excellent online experience.

 Marketers love QR codes because they make interaction with the physical world clickable and, therefore, measurable.
-I get to do more of what I love, too: obsess about large CRM data sets, mining and combining it to detect the faint signals of user behavior that will help satisfy more people.
+I get to do more of what I love, too: obsess about large CRM data sets, mining and combining it to detect the faint signals of user behavior that can help our clients personalize the customer experience and delight people.
 Everybody wins!